cheng-hsiang-chiu/CS839-SmartNIC/README.md

 ## Build and Run
 To build and run the three implementations,
 ***You need to login in the DPU first and unzip the file in /opt/mellanox/doca/samples/doca_common.
-You might be sudo for the operation.***
+You might need sudo for the operation.***
 Then simply type the command:
 ```
 ./run.sh